AdrianHavengaBennett/f1-data-dashboard/README.md

 - http://bl.ocks.org/mapsam/6090056

 ## Testing

+### User Testing
+The following test cases have been performed to test funtionality:
+- Using the buttons to navigate through the seasons | Expected behaviour = the different data loads and the layout changes | Pass
+- Changing viewport to landscape | Expected behaviour = content fills the landscape view and charts respond according to responsive design | Pass
+- Clicking question marks | Expected behaviour = reveal a tooltip and change to an exit icon, which, when clicked, removes the tooltip and changes back to a question mark | Pass
+- Hovering over the buttons | Expected behaviour = buttons tilt slightly and change color | Pass
+- HTML validated via https://validator.w3.org/ - Pass
+- CSS validated via https://jigsaw.w3.org/css-validator/ - Pass

+### Jasmine Testing
+- #TODO - testing JS functions with Jasmine

 ## Deployment
 For this project, I have used Github Pages to deploy and host the application.